This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Step Inside Santa Maria dell’Ammiraglio

-Saint Mary of the Admiral, also more popularly called La Martorana, is a 12th century church which combines Islamic architecture details, such as elaborate niches and geometric motifs, with stunning Byzantine-style mosaics.
+Saint Mary of the Admiral, also more popularly called La Martorana, is a 12th-century church that combines Islamic architecture details, such as elaborate niches and geometric motifs, with stunning Byzantine-style mosaics.

-Sicily was under the rule of the Arab Emirate of Sicily from the early 9th century through 1061 and the resulting Arab-Norman architecture of Palermo is like nothing you have ever seen.
+Sicily was under the rule of the Arab Emirate of Sicily from the early 9th century through 1061, and the resulting Arab-Norman Palermo architecture is like nothing you have ever seen.
 Or rather, it’s like many things you’ve seen, but all mashed together in an overload of stylistic impressions.

-You’ll see this Arab and North African influence in many churches that are UNESCO World Heritage Sites throughout old Palermo.
+This Arab and North African influence is evident in many churches throughout old Palermo, which are UNESCO World Heritage Sites.

-When the Normans came, they had churches and palaces built in a style that drew on Western, Islamic and Byzantine styles, and skilled Arab craftsmen contributed the intricate geometric patterns, muqarnas ceilings, and other distinctive details.
-Seeing them in the same space as the glittering, golden Byzantine mosaics is astonishing.
+When the Normans came, they built churches and palaces in a style that drew on Western, Islamic, and Byzantine styles.
+Skilled Arab craftsmen contributed the intricate geometric patterns, muqarnas ceilings, and other distinctive details.
+It is astonishing to see them in the same space as the glittering, golden Byzantine mosaics.

 Visit the Church of San Cataldo

-Also on the stunning square of Piazza Bellini is the Arabian-Norman Catholic church of San Cataldo which was constructed in 1154 but not fully completed.
+Also on the stunning square of Piazza Bellini is the Arabian-Norman Catholic church of San Cataldo, constructed in 1154 but not fully completed.

-Simple and elegent inside, it is listed as a UNESCO World Heritage Site and you can walk through its atmospheric halls and chapels.
+Simple and elegant inside, it is listed as a UNESCO World Heritage Site, and you can walk through its atmospheric halls and chapels.

 Join the Locals at a Public Market

-Mercto di Ballaro, a Palermo must see, is a lively, messy, and delightful outdoor public market with fish, meat, fruit and vegetables alongside housewares, located near the Stazione Centrale.
+Mercto di Ballaro, a must-see in Palermo, is a lively, messy, and delightful outdoor public market near the Stazione Centrale.
+It sells fish, meat, fruit, and vegetables alongside housewares.

-Morning is the best time to check out the displays of fresh produce and spices, and maybe get some edible souvenirs.
-Mercato del Capo and Mercato Vucciria are also well known markets in the city, but will take longer to walk to than Mercato di Ballaro, which is an easy stop between churches!
+Morning is the best time to check out the displays of fresh produce and spices and maybe buy some edible souvenirs.
+Mercato del Capo and Mercato Vucciria are also well-known markets in the city, but they will take longer to walk to than Mercato di Ballaro, which is an easy stop between churches!

 Visit San Giovanni degli Eremiti